 my wife asleep upstairs, our kids grown and gone

-and the only thing I feel is the resonance of last night's workout -
+and the only thing I feel is the resonance of last night's workout -deep down the old familiar feeling of a body in shape -

 the tightness in the abdomen and the corresponding sense